k2view-academy/K2View-Academy/academy/03_fabric_basic_LU/08_quiz.md

-#### **After adding the INVOICE table to the LU with the selected population method and in the assumption that data exists for a selected instance, how will you see the data in a debug mode**?
+#### After adding the INVOICE table to the LU with the selected population method and in the assumption that data exists for a selected instance,  how will you see the data in a debug mode?

 a.
 By selecting any LUDB file.